MUYANGGUO/web/_posts/2020-04-21-Identifying-Disaster-On-Tweets.md

 date: 2020-04-21
-excerpt: "In this paper, we proposed a new method on identifying disaster tweets by combining BERT and meta-feature into a simple neural network to train a classification model and fine-tune the model.
-Our result shows that BERT with meta-feature can achieve an F1 score of 0.83231 on identifying disaster tweets."
+excerpt: "In this paper, we proposed a new method on identifying disaster tweets by combining BERT and meta-feature into a simple neural network to train a classification model and fine-tune the model."
 project: true
 tags: [Deep Learning, NLP]
 comments: true